-I met Patrick Tresset, an artist on the visual arts scene in London, when I came to the capital at the end of 2004 to create and direct the first Master of Science of Computing Arts in the United Kingdom (later renamed Master of Arts in Computational Arts).
-Trained in computer programming during his earlier studies in France, Tresset had set himself up in London about fifteen years earlier as a visual artist, who explored different genres, ranging from portraits to abstract painting.
+I met Patrick Tresset, an artist on the visual arts scene in London, when I came to the capital at the end of 2004 to start the first master of science of Computing Arts (later renamed master of arts of Computational Arts) in the United Kingdom.
+Trained in computer programming during his studies in France, Tresset had set himself up in London about fifteen years earlier as a visual artist, who explored different genres, ranging from portraits to abstract painting.
 He became part of the first generation of students and researchers with whom I had the pleasure of working when I joined Goldsmiths (a satellite college of the University of London).

-Tresset had come to the master's program at Goldsmiths to explore how to better combine his programming experience with his passion for the visual arts and creativity.
-One project he was busy on during this period stood out from the others: the attempt to build a model of his own artistic practice, his skills and style when making rapid sketches and portraits.
-These had a visual quality quite apart from computer artworks of that period.
-By trying to make a model of the principal stages during which Tresset prepared and executed his sketches, we developed a software program called Alkon, or the "Artistic/Automatic Ikonograph" (TRESSET & LEYMARIE 2005, 2006).
+Tresset had come to the master's program at Goldsmiths to explore how to better combine his programming experience with his enthusiasm for the visual arts and creativity.
+One project he was busy on during this period stood out from the others: the attempt to build a model of his own artistic practices, his skills and style for making rapid sketches and portraits.
+These had a visual quality quite apart from computer artworks at the time.
+By trying to make a model of the principal stages during which Tresset prepared and executed his sketches, we developed a software program called Alkon, or also "Artistic/Automatic Ikonograph" (TRESSET & LEYMARIE 2005, 2006).
 Exploring the possibilities offered by the system and its parameters, Tresset drifted toward other styles, which more or less resembled his own hand drawings (Figure 4).

-Figure 4: Alkon-1 by P. Tresset - automatic portraits with - in the first row: initial results' sample with rounded traces; the stele of Allat, or Al-Uzza, from the Temple of the Winged Lions (Petra, Jordan); Isaac Asimov, writer, biochemist and humanist; and Stephen Hawkins, physicist.
+Figure 4: Alkon-1 by P. Tresset - automatic portraits with

-- in the second row: Ada Lovelace, creator of the first computer program; Buster Keaton, legendary actor and pioneer of silent movies; Hedy Lamarr, actress, producer and inventor; and Alan Turing, mathematician and pioneer of computer science.
+in the first row: initial results with rounded traces; the stele of Allat, or Al-Uzza, from the Temple of the Winged Lions (Petra, Jordan); Isaac Asimov, writer, biochemist and humanist; and Stephen Hawkins, physicist. in the second row: Ada Lovelace, creator of the first computer program; Buster Keaton, legendary actor and pioneer of silent movies; Hedy Lamarr, actress, producer and inventor; and Alan Turing, mathematician and pioneer of computer science.

 At the end of this first project (Alkon-1), we were both dissatisfied.
-We had a working model based on the characteristics of the image or photograph producing a rapid drawing of lines, but we could not recreate the subtle details in the strokes made by the artist's hand.
+We had a working model based on the characteristics of the image or photograph on which we had concentrated during the rapid drawing of lines; but we could not recreate the subtle details in the strokes made by the artist's hand.
 It was hard to make a model of the hesitations, the unique nature of each gesture and the manipulation of a drawing tool or brush.
-After a break of a few years and with the financial backing of the Leverhulme Trust,5 Tresset was able to work with me once again.
+After a break of a few years and with the financial backing of Leverhulme Trust,5 Tresset was able to work with me once again.
 We started a second, long-term research project, Alkon-2.

 It was 2009, and a major change had occurred in robotics.
 Arms could now be made at a reasonable price (a few hundred euros); they were simple, controllable devices for manipulations.
 Meanwhile, the international scientific community had set up platforms for programming robots.
-The task of sending commands to a robot thus became much easier.
-These two advances created the conditions so that nonspecialists (in robotics) with scant funding could make and test "serious" prototypes.
+The task of sending commands to a robot thus became much easier.6 These two advances created the conditions so that nonspecialists (in robotics) with scant funding could make and test "serious" prototypes.